DelphiPackageManager/DPM/docs/package-signing.md

 the manifest hash of each resolved dependency.
 On restore, DPM compares the cache entry's manifest hash against the lock file; a mismatch — a substituted package, a wrong resolved version, a tampered manifest — fails the restore.
 This is the analogue of NuGet's `packages.lock.json` content-hash validation.
+Since DPM does not use a separate lock file, this should be recorded in the `PackageReference` entries in the `projectname.dproj` file

 ### Optional: content-addressed cache layout